Alluxio/alluxio/docs/en/core-services/Catalog.md

     thrift://metastore_host:9083 default
 ```

+#### UDB Configuration File

-If you want to specify a config file for the UDB, please append an option `-o catalog.db.config.file` to
+To specify a configuration file for the UDB, append an option `-o catalog.db.config.file` to
 `attachdb` command.
-After each time you made changes to the config file, you can use `alluxio table sync` to apply the changes.
+Each time the configuration file is changed, you can use `alluxio table sync` to apply the changes.

 The configuration file is in JSON format, and can contain these configurations:

 1. Tables and partitions bypassing specification:

+    You can specify some tables and partitions to be bypassed from Alluxio, so that they will not be
+    cached in Alluxio, instead clients will be directed to access them directly from the UDB.
+    This can be helpful when some tables and partitions are large, and accommodating them in the cache
+    is undesirable.

     ```json
     {